mobileka/laravel-engine/README.md

 );
 ```

-And you have finally finished the installation process.
-Now you should be able to go to `http://sitename.dev/admin` to see an authorization form.
+And you have finally finished the installation process!
+Now you should be able to go to `http://sitename.dev/admin` (or `http://sitename.dev/whatever_you_have_in_application_config_under_admin_uri_param`) to see the authorization form.
 Just in case you want to log in, these are the default credentials:

 ```
 email: admin@example.com